411th Civil Affairs Battalion (United States): 2000s

 Bravo Company of the 411th holds the distinction of being the first Civil Affairs company to enter Iraq as a complete unit.
 While traveling north with the 3rd ID and the 82nd Division, Bravo conducted CA operations in ten major Iraqi cities including Najaf, Hilla and Karbala.
-The unit was also part of the first U.S. forces to enter Falujah and Ramadi before settling into Baghdad.
+The unit was also part of the first U.S. forces to enter Fallujah and Ramadi before settling into Baghdad.
 Bravo completed over 1,000 projects in southern, western and central Iraq worth in excess of $32 million.
 The unit was also instrumental in removing over 2,000 war hulks, cleaning city streets of trash and sewage while employing thousands of laborers and distributing hundreds of thousands of dollars to civic employees.

 The two companies redeployed after 13 months, returning in March 2004.
 The 411th also provided 11 trained civil affairs soldiers for OIF rotation two.
 In August 2004, the 411th made history again by becoming the first unit to deploy twice in support of Operation Iraqi Freedom.
 They were the first unit to enter the country when the war began, and the first unit to return for a second trip.

 As a member of Task Force 353 within Special Operations Command Central (Airborne), the 411th began arriving in August with their main body arriving in mid September.
 The battalion accoutered six tactical Civil Affairs companies for the 1st Infantry Division and 42nd Infantry Division.
 The unit provided cultural expertise, and was charged with developing the first program of instruction for Iraqi Army Civil Affairs.